 Eighty years ago today, my father received his Immigration Visa.
 Six months earlier he had left Poland, sailed from France to Havana, and was denied asylum.
-As his ship, Le Flandre, later docked in Veracruz, Mexico, a medical emergency occurred.
-My father saved a stranger's life, thereby saving his own.
+Later, as his ship Le Flandre docked in Veracruz, Mexico, a medical emergency occurred.
+My father saved a stranger's life thereby saving his own.
 Officials allowed my dad to stay in Mexico while his American wife arranged for a U.S. visa.
 Le Flandre was forced to return to France with its remaining 96 Jewish passengers.

 The next day, November 17, 1939, my father sailed from Veracruz back to Cuba.
 Unlike half a year before, however, Rose did not travel to meet him.
 From there he sailed alone to New York City.

 Armed with his immigrant Identification Card Number 105-3183, my father thus became one of 7,315 Poles legally allowed to enter the United States.
 He was not one of 43,450 Jewish refugees who escaped Nazi-occupied territory because when he left, Germany had not yet invaded Poland.
 The number of Jews admitted was a little over half the total of 82,998 immigrants in 1939, according to the American Jewish Yearbook's Statistics of Jews.

 To give you a sense of perspective regarding legal refugees today, 53,691 people were admitted here in 2017, according to that year's Homeland Security Report.
 An additional 26,568 were granted asylum.
 Of those, 7,506 were married to a spouse already here.